Frameworks

 The Slop Audit is the Foundation's measurement instrument for software quality.
 It scores any codebase against the published thresholds of named compliance frameworks (SOC 2 Trust Services Criteria, NIST SP 800-53, OSFI B-13, OWASP ASVS, ISO/IEC 25010, WCAG 2.2, Section 508, EN 301 549, AODA, and Quebec Law 25) across 18 dimensions covering security architecture, data architecture, compliance engineering, operational security, performance engineering, operations, DevOps, infrastructure, software architecture, governance, process engineering, lifecycle management, and software development.

 The Slop Audit is independent of the Honest Framework.
 It applies to any codebase, in any language, regardless of architectural style.
-The audit produces an evidence-based, reproducible score; the Honest Framework is one rigorous way to pass the audit by construction, but other architectures and methodologies can pass too.
+The audit produces an evidence-based, reproducible score, with each indicator calibrated against the compliance-framework thresholds it maps to; the Honest Framework is one rigorous way to pass the audit by construction, but other architectures and methodologies can pass too.

 What the audit measures: